telerik/xaml-docs/knowledge-base/kb-listbox-get-listboxitem-under-mouse-when-dragover.md

 ---
 title: Drop event not fired
 page_title: Get ListBoxItem Under the Mouse When DragOver
-description: How to catch the RadListBoxItem element under the mouse when drag over or drop on RadListBox
+description: How to catch the RadListBoxItem element under the mouse when drag over or drop on RadListBox.
 type: how-to
 slug: kb-listbox-get-listboxitem-under-mouse-when-dragover
 position: 0